railway locomotive and rolling stock construction

 expertise in the narrower gauges and in outside

-OK, so its not a model, its not English and neither is it narrow gauge.
-But if you’ve never heard the syncopated ‘hush-hush, POP-POP, hush-hush’ of a 4-cylinder Gőlsdorf compound loafing along light engine as a simple, I urge you to visit the railway museum at Das Heitzhaus at Strasshof an der Nordbahn, a little way north of Vienna.
-Don't get off at Strasshof - the museum is actually at the next station down the line, at Silberswald.(....How do I know, you ask?)
+The railway museum Das Heitzhaus is at Strasshof an der Nordbahn, about 45 minutes north of Vienna.
+Don't get off at Strasshof - the museum is actually at the next station down the line, at Silberwald.(....How do I know, you ask?)

 Past Sins RevisitedNow, not something actually ‘new’ but worth sharing I thought.
 A couple of the small run of Vale of Rheidol 2-6-2 tank engines that I built back in the late 1990s surfaced at the ‘Small and Delightful show at Shepton Mallet some months back.
 They still seem to run OK, and both their owners are still happy bunnies.
 Obviously I must have been doing something right, even back then.
 More pictures are on the Locomotive Gallery pages.